kitschpatrol/github-action-homebrew-bump-cask/README.md

 ## Known issues

 - `livecheck` mode in Homebrew fails to get the latest version is target repo's versioning scheme changed (e.g., `0.1.0` from today will be sorted as an older version than some `20201023201011-abcdefg` )
+- this workflow relies on monkey-patching the Homebrew repo utility commands that verify whether a dupe PR exists via GitHub APIs, so it might stop working if the patched code is changed